 Early childhood education, elementary education, middle level education, literacy education, school library studies, educational technology, and education of the gifted.
 Graduate degree programs include masters and Ed.D. intensive study area in curriculum and instruction.

 Educational psychology, human development, research and evaluation, school psychology, and social foundations of education.
 The department is responsible for courses required of all prospective teachers.
-The department has three graduate degree programs at the Master's level and one graduate degree specialist program.
+The department has one undergraduate minor program, Educational Studies; three graduate degree programs at the Master's level; and one graduate degree specialist program.

 Graduate and undergraduate majors in athletic training, health promotion and school health education, leisure services, youth/human service administration, and physical education (teaching and non- teaching).